Dub Proof

-Dub Proof is an Asbury Park, New Jersey–based reggae band, mixing in elements of dub reggae, old school hip-hop and funk.
+Dub Proof is an American, Asbury Park, New Jersey–based reggae band, mixing in elements of dub reggae, old school hip-hop and funk.

 History

 Dub Proof was founded in 2007 by bassist Nick Paolise, guitarist/vocalist Sean Milano, saxophonist David Hollander and drummer Patrick Clarke.
 They now perform with anywhere from three to ten members, including keyboardist Addis Pablo (son of Augustus Pablo).
 Their dub sound is done live.

 Their song “Ocean Avenue” made online music zine Lucid Culture’s Top Ten Songs of the Week in April 2009.
 Lucid Culture called the song, “Woozy instrumental dub reggae with a nice funky groove.”

 In 2010, they performed at a benefit concert in New Jersey to raise money for those harmed by the BP oil spill.

 Dub Proof was named Top Groove Band at the 18th Annual Asbury Music Awards in 2010.
 For the 2011 awards, Paolise has been nominated for Top Bassist, and Kates for Top Keyboard Player.

 “NJ Dub (Beer)” was released on August 16, 2011.
 It features a conventional version of the song, and a remix by producer and dub legend Scientist.
 The single was featured on URB’s 2012 selection of songs for Martin Luther King Day.